 - (ODP.4) Strengthen county infrastructure by providing funding to expand county staffing to accommodate the growth in the intellectual disabilities home and community-based waiver programs.
-This funding enhances the ability to manage the significant growth of ODPs community program effectively and efficiently and manage new oversight and risk management functions. - o January 2023 Update: This activity has been implemented and spending will continue. - July 2022 Update: None at this time. - (OMHSAS.9) One-time funding will be made available to behavioral health providers who offer rehabilitative services to offer incentives to recruit and retain staff to both fill and prevent new vacancies and enable providers to re-open service locations or services lines that were closed due to staff vacancies.
-One-time incentive funding to fill staffing shortages will enable providers to accept new participants into HCBS. - January 2023 Update: This activity is complete, and no additional payments will be made.
+This funding enhances the ability to manage the significant growth of ODPs community program effectively and efficiently and manage new oversight and risk management functions. - (OMHSAS.9) One-time funding will be made available to behavioral health providers who offer rehabilitative services to offer incentives to recruit and retain staff to both fill and prevent new vacancies and enable providers to re-open service locations or services lines that were closed due to staff vacancies.
+One-time incentive funding to fill staffing shortages will enable providers to accept new participants into HCBS.